AlexKiprono/real-estate-blog-site/README.md

 ## Known Bugs
-    The modal to view All Property details doesn't display the content
+    on updating the content with images, some images do not resolve on the UI

 ## Technologies used
     - JS